 M.S.
 AAE Options:

 The Agricultural and Applied Economics traditional option is a 30-credit Master’s degree intended for students with research and academic interests, especially students who want to go on to a Ph.D. program in AAE or other related academic fields.
-The program typically takes students 15-18 months to complete.
+The program typically takes 2 years to complete to complete.

 The Agricultural and Applied Economics Professional Option (MSPO) is a 30-credit Master’s degree program intended for students who want training in quantitative and applied economics for entry into employment in professional, governmental, or non-governmental sectors.
-The MSPO is a 15-month program and does not include a research thesis.
-This program is new for Fall 2019.
+The program typically takes 2 years to complete to complete.
+VISP students apply for SUMMER term and new MSPO applicants should apply for FALL semester only.

 The Resource and Energy Demand Analysis (REDA) option is a 31-credit Master’s degree program intended for students who want training in quantitative and applied economics as applied to the energy sector, with the idea that students will enter the workforce in industry, governmental, or non-governmental positions.
 This is an 11-month program.